bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="HTML 'a' tag menu links" alt="HTML 'a' tag menu links." />

-Because remember, what users are doing is they&apos;re clicking on this link here, this anchor tag.
+<p>Because remember, what users are doing is they&apos;re clicking on this link
+here, this anchor tag.
 And I want to get the next <b>ul</b> that comes after that.
-And <b>jQuery</b> has this helper function that&apos;s very useful for that.
+And <b>jQuery</b> has this helper function that&apos;s very useful for that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 121. thismenu for next ul (73) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">